 Tartu provides affordable living environment where everything is near-by and the modern student houses are well-equipped.

-By being an EGEA volunteer, the students are encouraged to participate at conferences organized by the Institute of Geography, e.g. at the Mobile Tartu three-days event where the international community of location-based studies tends to gather.
+By being an EGEA volunteer, the students are encouraged to participate at conferences organized by the Department of Geography, e.g. at the Mobile Tartu three-days event where the international community of location-based studies gathers.

 Modern life more and more relies on BIG DATA and digitized work processes – geoinformatics helps to manage and analyse contemporary spatial data and make decisions on development and policy.

-Fulfilment of the master’s programme enables employment in public, private, and non-governmental sector as Spatial Data Manager, Spatial Analyst, or GIS Consultant for Planning and Regional Policy.
+Fulfilment of the master’s programme enables employment in public, private, and non-governmental sector as spatial data danager, spatial analyst, or GIS consultant for planning and regional policy.
 There are numerous further employment options in local and regional development and policy.

 The alumni of the parallel programme of geography with GIS specialisation are working in several local, state, and EU institutions, consultancy firms of planning and environmental management, or in firms providing location-based analyses and IT-services, or cartographical solutions.